Fri (yacht)

 Fri, a New Zealand yacht, led a flotilla of yachts in an international protest against atmospheric nuclear tests at Moruroa in French Polynesia in 1973.
 Fri was an important part of a series of anti-nuclear protest campaigns out of New Zealand which lasted thirty years, from which New Zealand declared itself a nuclear-free zone which was enshrined in legislation in what became the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987.
-In 1974, coordinated by Greenpeace New Zealand, the Fri embarked on a 3-year epic 40,233-kilometer "Pacific Peace Odyssey" voyage, carrying the peace message to all nuclear states around the world.
+In 1974, coordinated by Greenpeace New Zealand, the Fri embarked on a 3-year epic 25,000 mile (40,000 km) "Pacific Peace Odyssey" voyage, carrying the peace message to all nuclear states around the world.

 Background

 Fri was built for sail alone; she is a Baltic coastal trader constructed out of oak in 1912 in Svendborg, Denmark.
-She is 32 meters long with a gaff rig, hand winches, and traditional ropes and canvas sails.
+She is 32 meters (105') long with a gaff rig, hand winches, and traditional ropes and canvas sails.
 In 1969 she carried 60 tons of cargo on an historic passage between Northern Europe and San Francisco.
 In 1970 she carried fresh water to the American Indian activists who had seized and occupied Alcatraz Island from the U.S. government.
 In 1971 under her new owners American David Moodie and his brothers, the Fri sailed from Hawaii to New Zealand crewed by a group of hippie consumer escapes, in search of adventure and an alternative lifestyle down-under.
 This epic voyage to New Zealand would result in the vessel and its owners carving their name in New Zealand peace history.